-On the heels of a significant turnover of players and off the back of a global pandemic, UNB Reds Women’s Soccer Coach Jon Crossland wanted to continue to take an intentional approach to create an environment that is welcoming and inclusive but also high-performing.
+On the heels of a significant turnover of players and off the back of a global pandemic, UNB Reds Women’s Soccer Coach Jon Crossland wanted to continue to take an intentional approach to create a team culture environment that is welcoming and inclusive but also high-performing.
 With the support of innerlogic, Crossland feels like they are well into that process.

 Coach and team insights

 Coach Crossland explained that “the space of culture isn’t one that that has traditionally been data-driven, so when it came down to it, and the novelty of the information that [innerlogic] provides, it was an easy decision to add this to our program.”

 Careful consideration was required from staff regarding the student-athletes’ engagement as the cognitive loads placed on the athletes are considered as the sport landscape is becoming increasingly demanding.
 “Anytime you say survey, there is a slight hesitation, but when it came to our team culture and the importance we put on creating an environment for our people, this is unique and has been a huge bang for the buck,” connected Crossland.

 The Sport Culture Index (SCI) gives teams and organizations a clearer picture of how all levels of their team perceive their environment.
 In the case of UNB, the differences in the perceptions among the coaches and athletes gave them a place to start.
 Of course, collecting the data is only the first step, albeit an important one, to get an accurate picture of the current state of a group.
 Once the clear picture starts to form, then the exciting part begins.